Retired & Teenage Cats

 • Registration: TICA and CFA Registrable

-• Work done: Dental cleaning March 26th 2024, Spay and Hernia repair March 6th 2024.
+• Medical: Dental cleaning March 26th 2024, Spay and Hernia repair March 6th 2024.

 • Microchipped, UTD on Vaccinations